Wang Jinlong

 Wang Jinlong (王金龙; born March 1963) is a Chinese scientist and educator in the fields of shortwave communication.
 He has been President of the PLA Ground Force Engineering University since September 2015, and formerly served as Vice-President of PLA Information Engineering University.
 He holds the rank of major general (shao jiang) in the People's Liberation Army (PLA).

 Education

 Wang was born in Haixing County, Hebei in March 1963.
 He received his doctor's degree from PLA Information Engineering University in 1992.

 Career

 In January 2012 he was appointed Vice-President of PLA Information Engineering University.
 On September 25, 2015, he was promoted to become President of the PLA University of Science and Technology (now PLA Ground Force Engineering University), replacing Zhang Yafei.

-In September 2017 he became a delegate to the 19th National Congress of the Communist Party of China.
+In September 2017, he became a delegate to the 19th National Congress of the Chinese Communist Party.